On this Website, we will endeavor to regularly inform you about news at Gilbert-Summit Rural Water District.

 Friday, December 23 - Early Closing 12:00 pm - Christmas Eve

 Monday/Tuesday, December 26 & 27 - Christmas

 Friday December 30 - Early closing 12:00 pm - New Year's Eve

 JUNIPER SPRINGS ROAD WATER LINE

 A new 16 inch water line on Juniper Springs Road, from Pond Branch Road to Wire Road, is currently under contract with McMahan Brothers Pipeline, Inc..
 This will greatly improve source water supply into the water distribution system to help keep up with increasing water demand.
-Construction is expected to start in November 2021 and to continue well into 2022.
+Construction started in November 2021 and will continue well into 2022.